AntiPwr/AntiPwr.github.io/root/wiki/Source Surge.md

 # Source Surge

-A source surge, or belief event, occurs when a creature's belief sphere is tampered with.
+A source surge, or belief event, may occur throughout the game.
 There are two types of surges:

-- **Passive Surges**: Natural events triggered by overlapping belief spheres, often influenced by powerful entities or religious Orders.
+- **Passive Surges**: Natural events used to guide roleplay.
 Examples include spontaneous growth of roots from a druid’s grief, or a fighter feeling sudden renewed vigor.
 - **Controlled Surges**: Intentional activations of belief by channeling on personal "Claims"—aspects of a character’s faith, virtues, purpose, oaths, and connections.

 **Claims**: